Skip to content

 Once your adapter logic is written, you must register it so the CLI can find it.

-Add your adapter to the map in src/retrocast/adapters/factory.py:
+Add your adapter to the map in src/retrocast/adapters/__init__.py:

 from retrocast.adapters.my_adapter import MyModelAdapter